 To be a leading cannabis, hemp, CBD and Delta-8 THC PR agency, you need to know a thing or two about cannabis and its derivatives.
-We’ve shared multiple blogs about our knowledge of cannabis, from which conferences you should keep an eye on in 2021 to common misconceptions about cannabis.
+We’ve shared multiple blogs about our knowledge of cannabis, from which conferences you should keep an eye on in 2022 to common misconceptions about working in the realm of cannabis PR.
 That’s why we want to get into the nitty-gritty of two common methods of consumption as well as address questions you’ve maybe thought of but didn’t know who to ask.
 As you’re likely aware, there are multiple ways to consume cannabis, including using tinctures, edibles and more.
 Two of the most popular methods of cannabis consumption are smoking and vaping.
 What are some similarities?
 How about differences?
 Let’s explore.

 Regardless of the method, cannabis must be heated to achieve psychoactive effects.
 This is due to the process of decarboxylation, which activates the compounds within the cannabis plant and releases cannabinoid capabilities.
 Decarboxylation can happen instantly when cannabis is smoked or vaped.
 However, there are some interesting differences between the two methods of consumption.
 Here are your questions, answered.